-Therefore, even as grown-ups, we struggle to play, be spontaneous, relax in intimacy, trust our instincts or other people, and feel as though we are living a partial life.
+Therefore, even as grown-ups, we struggle to play, be spontaneous, relax in intimacy, trust our instincts or other people, and we ultimately feel that we are only living a partial life.
 They may be stuck in a half- dissociated state where they watch life goes by without being in it.
 They are disconnected from their sense of vitality, joy, and passion.

 “Trauma… does not disappear if it is not validated.
 When it is ignored or invalidated the silent screams continue internally heard only by the one held captive.”